 1) Olde Stonewall – Ellwood City, PA – 43 Mins from City Center - Olde Stonewall Golf Club rises from the banks of the Connoquenessing Creek, up over wooded hills to a soaring promontory.
 A 7,100-yard golf course, nationally acclaimed masterpiece by world-renowned course architects Dr. Michael Hurdzan and Dana Fry that has won honor upon honor from the time it opened in 1999.
 Among the honors: In Golf Magazine, “Top Ten New Courses 1999.”
 In Golfweek, “America’s Best Courses, State-by-State.”
 In Golf Digest’s rankings, “Number One Public Course in the State,” “Best Courses in the State,” and “America’s 100 Greatest Public Courses.”
 By the time they had finished working their architectural magic, huge cubes of stone were winding their way around and through the course, lining tee boxes, cart paths and water hazards.
 Olde Stonewall is true to its name by some 750,000 tons of these formidable stones.
 The introduction to Olde Stonewall is the towering clubhouse.
 It dominates the setting – an imposing 33,000-square-foot gray castle high above, with pennants flying from the turrets.
 In season before 1pm, this course will set you back a hefty $160 for this precious gem.
 Learn more about Olde Stonewall.

 2) Totteridge – Greensburg, PA – 39 Mins from City Center – The mission of Totteridge is to grow and steward their community where friends can live and play.
-With the grandeur of their countryside, they are proud to offer the best panoramic views in Western Pennsylvania for golf and life.
+We feel Totteridge is one of the best public golf courses in Pittsburgh given the course is proud to offer the best panoramic views in Western Pennsylvania for golf and life.
 When Rees Jones and Tom Tanto built Totteridge Golf Course, they started with just a dream.
 Though both had worked on golf courses all over the globe, they believed they had the experience to create something special.
 The design philosophy of Rees Jones is to create courses that are fair, continually interesting to play, and visually exciting.
 At Totteridge, Jones succeeded in fulfilling his design commitment.
 As his first endeavor in western PA, the 18-hole, links-style layout takes full advantage of the rolling hills and breathtaking vistas.
 Elevated tee boxes, natural fairway mounding, selective bunkering, and fast greens provide an enjoyable challenge.
 Totteridge may be best remembered for its open links style golf in gently rolling hills and vistas.
 To play here will cost you $69 in season.
 Learn more about Totteridge.

 3) Cranberry Highlands – Cranberry Township, PA – 30 Mins from City Center – Cranberry Highlands, the region's premier public golf course, celebrates the area's natural challenges with a stunning 186-acre course created to provide a high-quality test of golf for players at every level.
 Built on a landscape surrounded by wooded hills and punctuated with steep ravines, Cranberry Highlands is a generously proportioned, par-70 course following the contours of woodlands and fields.
 Featuring 90 deeply sculpted sand bunkers and water hazards with more than 70 separate tee areas, Cranberry Highlands offers a demanding course with fairways and roughs outlined in 14 varieties of grass.
 From its front tees at 4,769 yards, to its championship back tees at 6,513 yards, players will find a readily walkable course, discretely linked by cart paths, ringed in the timber-stock that defines the region.
 This will set you back $70 on the weekend.
 Learn more about Cranberry Highlands.